Rikenunes8/feup-asso-HouseOfThings/docs/architectural-overview.md

 The HoT backend server contains the following components:

 - **API**: serves as the view in the MVC pattern, exposing the endpoints and calling the controllers to handle the requests.
-- **Controller**: handles application logic, with its main sub components, the **Managers**, which handles the logic for the endpoints related to a given entity, and the **Connectors**, which handles the protocols for communicating with the devices.
+- **Controller**: handles application logic, with its main sub components: the **Managers**, which handle the logic for the endpoints related to a given entity, and the **Connectors**, which handles the protocols for communicating with the devices via MQTT broker.
 - **Model**: represents entities to be stored in the database.
 - **Database Connection**: abstracts the database connection.